lucformalmethodscourse/lucformalmethodscourse.github.io/source/35-specification.rst

 We will use Alloy, a lightweight modeling language based on relational logic, to express our specifications.
 We focus on modeling data structures, defining constraints, specifying operations, and reasoning about system behavior using Alloy's built-in analysis tools.

-.. note:: This chapter is in its initial stages for spring 2026 and subject to ongoing revisions!

 More details, including additional examples, are available in the book `Formal Software Design with Alloy 6 <https://haslab.github.io/formal-software-design>`_.